hlplab/hlpjekyll/research/statement/index.md

 ## What type of research do we do?

-**An introduction to research in the Human Language Processing Lab — (May 9th, 2015)**
+*T. Florian Jaeger, Brain and Cognitive Sciences, University of Rochester — May 9th, 2015*

-*T. Florian Jaeger, Brain and Cognitive Sciences, University of Rochester*
+### An introduction to research in the Human Language Processing Lab
  The stunning ability to communicate abstract messages is a quintessential human trait that uniquely defines us in the animal kingdom.
 At the same time, human language is a complex behavior that presumably draws in large parts on evolutionarily younger